Applies to Altium Designer versions: 20.0, 20.1 and 20.2

 The Schematic - Graphical Editing page of the Preferences dialog.

 As its name suggests, this page of the Preferences dialog provides numerous controls related to editing of schematic-based documents directly in the workspace.

-The Schematic – Graphical Editing page is part of the main Preferences dialog that is accessed by clicking in the upper-right corner of the design space then selecting the Graphical Editing entry under the Schematic folder.
+The Schematic – Graphical Editing page is part of the main Preferences dialog that is accessed by clicking the control in the upper-right corner of the workspace then selecting the Graphical Editing entry under the Schematic folder.

 Add Template to Clipboard – enable this option to also copy the current sheet template to the clipboard when you copy or cut from the current schematic sheet.

 Display Names of Special Strings that have No Value Defined - enable this option to display the names of special strings when they have no defined value.
 Disable this option to essentially hide these names, which can be of great benefit when several special strings with long names start to overlap.

 Center of Object – hold the object being moved or dragged by its reference point (for objects that have one, such as library components or ports), or its center (for objects that do not have a reference point such as a rectangle).

 Object's Electrical Hot Spot – hold the object being moved or dragged by the nearest electrical hot spot (for example the end of a pin).
 With this option enabled, the software moves the clipboard reference location of the object that is about to be pasted to its nearest electrical hot-spot.

 Auto Zoom – if this option is enabled, the schematic sheet is automatically zoomed when jumping to a component.
 Zoom level remains as it was if this option is disabled.